 A. Hold on a minute, please!
 Before we get into questions like that, let's review a couple of basic concepts that will affect your benefit.
 The first is that a Social Security benefit is an earned benefit.
 It's not a freebie.
 We Americans earn our benefits by working for many years and paying the Social Security tax in each of those years.

-That tax is 6.2 percent of your wages up to a ceiling, $118,500 in 2016.
+That tax is 6.2 percent of your wages up to a ceiling ($127,200 in 2017).
 Plus, your employer matches the 6.2 percent payment for a total of 12.4 percent of your wages.
 (You also pay 1.45 percent of your wages, with an employer match, for Medicare.
-And if you earn more than $200,000 a year, you'll pay an additional 0.9 percent Medicare tax.)
+And if you earn more than $200,000 a year, you'll pay an additional 0.9 percent Medicare tax — as part of the Affordable Care Act.)

 A final basic concept that will affect your benefit is that, in principle, the more money you earn during your working years, the higher your benefit will be.
 There are limits to how high it can go, however, because wages above the ceiling aren't subject to Social Security tax and aren't counted in your benefit calculation.